adamiturabi/arabic-tutorial-book/docs/5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8/index.md

 <!-- title not called "Common nouns" because concepts are general to all nouns.
 However, only common nouns are discussed here.-->
 ## Introduction

+A noun is a kind of word that is the name of something or someone.

 Here are some examples of common nouns in Arabic:

 Arabic word | Transcription|Definition